uisautomation/guidebook/workflow.md

 # Working practices

 This section discusses how we, as a team, structure our work.
+EXAMPLE

 ## Terminology